plone/documentation/docs/backend/content-types/index.md

 Pages, news items, events, files (binary), and images are examples of content types.

 Lots of things in Plone can be configured to work differently based on the content type.
 For example, each content type has:

--   a {ref}`schema <backend-fields-label>` specifying the fields which can be edited for the content type
+- a {ref}`schema <backend-schemas-label>` specifying the fields which can be edited for the content type
 - a list of {ref}`behaviors <backend-behaviors-label>` which supply additional functionality that can be attached to the content types for which the behavior is enabled
--   a {ref}`workflow <backend-workflows-label>` controling transitions between publishing states and associated permissions
+- a {ref}`workflow <backend-workflows-label>` controlling transitions between publishing states and associated permissions
--   a version policy controling whether to store a revision history
+- a version policy controlling whether to store a revision history

 It is common in developing a web site that you'll need customized versions of common content types, or perhaps even entirely new types.